-Aside from being the most common vaginal infection during pregnancy, bacterial vaginosis is also the most common infection in women aged 15 to 44.
+Aside from being the most common vaginal infection during pregnancy.
+Bacterial vaginosis is also the most common infection in women aged 15 to 44.

 About half of women affected by this infection show no symptoms.
 But others experience itching, odor, burning, or pain.
 Once detected, doctors usually recommend antibiotics or oral/topical medication.

-Bacterial vaginosis is not a sexually transmitted disease, clarifies Jeanne Faulkner, R.N. in article for Fit Pregnancy, but it is commonly seen in women who’ve recently changed sexual partners.
+Bacterial vaginosis is not a sexually transmitted disease, clarifies Jeanne Faulkner, R.N. in an article for Fit Pregnancy, but it is commonly seen in women who’ve recently changed sexual partners.

 Bacterial vaginosis in pregnancy